CoreKit/KeyboardAvoiding/README.md

     override func viewDidLoad() {
         super.viewDidLoad()

+        self.keyboardAvoiding = KeyboardAvoiding()
+        .onKeyboardWillShow { rect in
+            // do your stuff here
+        }
-        self.keyboardAvoiding = KeyboardAvoiding({ rect in
+        .onKeyboardDidShow { rect in
+            // do your stuff here
+        }
+        .onKeyboardWillHide {
-            //do your stuff on show keyboard
+            // do your stuff here
+        }
-        }, {
+        .onKeyboardDidHide {
-            //do your stuff on hide keyboard
+            // do your stuff here
-        })
+        }
     }

     override func viewWillAppear(_ animated: Bool) {
         super.viewWillAppear(animated)